Five years focused on management and entrepreneurship.

 - Course content forthcoming

-During the final year, students write their dissertation.
-They no longer have to teach (although they can if they want to).
+During the fourth year and fifth years, students write their dissertation.
+They no longer have to teach in their fifth year (although they can if they want to).
 They have to present papers at conferences, submit articles to journals, etc.

 Finally, they focus on the job market, as we have a strict no-inbreeding rule (i.e., our school does not hire its own PhDs as faculty members).